JamesCoding888/JavaOCP20221017/README.md

 > HashSetDemo.java
 - Description:  Giving a sample code to overview the application of HashSet

 > HashSetDemo2.java
 - Description: In this session, you will learn how to remove the element by Iterator and calculate the total scores by Iterator and Stream API

+> HashSetDemo3.java
+- Description: In this session, you will learn how to remove the element by Iterator and calculate the total scores by Iterator and Stream API

+> HashSetDemo4.java
+- Description: In this session, you will learn how to remove the element by Iterator and calculate the total scores by Iterator and Stream API

+> NumPOJO.java
+- Description:

+> NumNonPOJOWithoutHashCode.java
+- Description:

+> TestNumPOJO.java
+- Description:

 ------------------------------------------------------------------------------
 # day15 Java Advanced: Exception